FilippoBovo/production-data-science/tutorial/a-setup/README.md

 The option `-e`, standing for `--editable`, installs the package in [development mode](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs), that is, [using a symlink](http://python-packaging.readthedocs.io/en/latest/minimal.html#creating-the-scaffolding) to the local [`titanic/`](titanic) folder so that we can develop the package while it is installed.
 We use `.` to indicate the folder where [`setup.py`](setup.py) is.

-In addition to the Python package structure just created for automation and productionisation, we need a folder that will contain exploratory analyses and a folder where to store data to be used _only for development_ through exploration.
-For these, we create the folders [`exploration/`](exploration) and [`exploration/data/`](exploration/data), which should be left outside of the package [`titanic/`](titanic), as the package should only contain elements aimed at production.
+In addition to the Python package structure just created for automation and productionisation, we need a folder that will contain exploratory analyses and a folder to store data to be used only for exploration.
+For these, we create the folders [`exploration/`](exploration) and [`exploration/data/`](exploration/data), which should be left outside of the  [`titanic/`](titanic) package, as the package should only contain elements aimed at production.
 For the data, download `train.csv` from the [**➠ Titanic data science competition page**](https://www.kaggle.com/c/titanic/data), rename it to  `titanic.csv` and store it in [`exploration/data/`](exploration/data).

 > Note that in this case the data, being small, is store directly in our project folder.
-If the data is big or is confidential, it should be stored in different places, for example in a secure cloud location.
+If the data is big or confidential, it should be stored in different places, for example in a secure cloud location.

 > It is good to create `README.md`  files in the [`exploration/`](exploration) and [`exploration/data/`](exploration/data) folders when something about the data and exploration should be told, like good practices and conventions.
-For example, it may be useful to store data in zip archives to save some space, and this should be written in  `README.md` so that other people will be consistent with the choice.
+For example, it may be useful to store data in zip archives to save some space, and this should be written in the `README.md` in the data folder so that other people will be consistent with the choice.

 Putting all together, we get the following project structure.